harlows/waikato-extend/docs/teacher-for-learning/organise-knowledge.md

 How many words did you remember this time?

->Most people remember more words the second time that they play the game.
+?>Most people remember more words the second time that they play the game.
 There are three reasons for this.
->
+?>
->1.
+?>1.
 They knew what the real task was by being provided the criteria for success.
->2.
+?>2.
 The information was organised in a way to aid memory.
->3.
-They were given more than one opportunity to practice remembering to stimulate the recall of previously >acquired information.
+?>3.
+They were given more than one opportunity to practice remembering to stimulate the recall of previously acquired information.
->
+?>
->This simple game covers a great deal of the seven evidence-based principles for learning that are discussed in this module.
+?>This simple game covers a great deal of the seven evidence-based principles for learning that are discussed in this module.

 ## Strategies for Organising Information <!-- {docsify-ignore} -->